Paula Findlay: Background, career highlights and quotes

 Following a third at the PTO US Open at the start of August and racing the UCI TT World Champs (she finishes 25th) a week later, she’s pleased with fifth at the 70.3 Worlds at the end of the same month.

-Victory comes a month later when she smashed 70.3 Augusta with a 90sec cushion over second-placed finisher, Tamara Jewett.
+In September she smashes 70.3 Augusta with a 90sec cushion over second-placed finisher, Tamara Jewett.
+She finishes her year with another half-IM victory at Los Cabos.

 Paula Finday in quotes